webit-de/typo3-formhandler_clearlog_task/README.md

 License
 -------

-GNU General Public License version 2
+GNU General Public License version 2 or later

 The GNU General Public License can be found at http://www.gnu.org/copyleft/gpl.html.